 Earlier, around 100 protestors gathered outside Belfast City Hall at 6pm on Tuesday evening next to the Christmas Market.
 Two masked loyalists unveiled a banner saying ‘Brothers in Arms, featuring the Red Hand of Ulster and Israeli flag.

-Just before 6.30pm, a group of around 20 youths marched down Royal Avenue shouting “Free, Free Palestine!” and clashed with the protestors.
+Just before 6.30pm, a group of around 20 youths marched down Royal Avenue shouting “Free, Free Palestine!” and were chased by the protestors.

-Amid chaotic scenes as shoppers scrambled to get out of the way, a number of police Land Rovers arrived to restore order.
+Amid chaotic scenes as shoppers scrambled to get out of the way, a number of police Land Rovers arrived to restore order as fights broke out.

 The protests come after councillors in Belfast voted on Monday in favour of flying the Palestine flag at Belfast City Hall.
 This afternoon, a High Court legal challenge to remove the Palestine flag failed when a judge threw out the case.